Pierre Menard, Author of the Quixote: Analysis

 "Pierre Menard, Author of the Quixote" is a form of literary criticism, but through the medium of fantasy, irony, and humor.
 His narrator/reviewer considers Menard's fragmentary Quixote (which is line-for-line identical to the original) to be much richer in allusion than Miguel de Cervantes' "original" work because Menard's must be considered in light of world events since 1602.
 Cervantes, the reviewer claims, "indulges in a rather coarse opposition between tales of knighthood and the meager, provincial reality of his country".
 While Menard writes of the distant past ("the land of Carmen during the century of Lepanto and Lope"), in Cervantes "there are neither bands of Gypsies, conquistadors... nor autos de fé".
 In "The Library of Babel", Borges contemplates the opposite effect: impoverishment of a text through the means of its reproduction.
 In a pattern analogous to the infinite monkey theorem, all texts are reproduced in a vast library only because complete randomness eventually reproduces all possible combinations of letters.

 Both stories deal with the difficulty of creating meaning or perhaps finding or determining meaning.
-In the case of Quixote, the meaning depends on reader-response and/or context of the work.
-In the case of the Library of Babel, meaning is hard to find as any coherent works are rare.
+In the case of "Quixote", the meaning depends on reader-response and/or context of the work.
+In the case of "The Library of Babel", meaning is hard to find as any coherent works are rare.
 By implication the library contains all possible works.
-However, any work with meaning is random and not the product of human action and therefore drained of meaning.
-In the case of Quixote the human action of writing and reading the work affect meaning.
+However, any work with apparent meaning is random and not the product of human action, and is therefore drained of meaning.
+In the case of "Quixote", the human actions of writing and reading the work affect its meaning.

 Borges wrote the story while recovering from a head injury.
 It was intended as a test to discover whether his creativity had survived the severe septicaemia that had set in after his head wound became infected.
 Following its completion, Borges was satisfied that his creativity remained and thus proceeded to write the rest of the stories that later made up the book El jardín de senderos que se bifurcan.
 As so often in his writings, the story abounds in clever references and subtle jokes.
 His narrator/reviewer is an arch-Catholic who remarks of the readers of a rival journal that they are "few and Calvinist, if not Masonic and circumcised".
 According to Emir Rodríguez Monegal and Alastair Reid, Menard is in part "a caricature of Stéphane Mallarmé and Paul Valéry ... or Miguel de Unamuno and Enrique Larreta".